Welcome to today's edition of the Rush 24-7 Podcast.

 And when you interrupt supply, that means you have less of it.

-The law says the price is gonna go up, and that's exactly what's happening.
+The law says the price is going to go up and that's exactly what's happening.

 Then you've got our friendly liberal Democrats rushing in, typically and predictably blaming big oil and gasoline station owners for gouging.